Southwest Minnesota State University

 Interactive Cajun and Creole Cooking Class

-We began our event hours earlier with a sit-down planning session.
+We began our event a day earlier with a sit-down planning session.
 We decided that each station would be assigned a student Sous Chef.
-This meant that each Sous Chef needed to have a COMPLETE understanding with each recipe since they were going to instruct the attendees as to what they had to cook and how to do it!
+This meant that each Sous Chef needed to have a COMPLETE understanding of the recipe since they were going to instruct the attendees as to what they had to cook and how to do it!

 Our Menu for the night was:

 Avocado Pirogues Topped with Lump Crabmeat

 Smothered Mustard and Collard Greens with Bacon, Andouille and Tasso

 WE drew up a white board map of the kitchen areas along with which station was going to prepare what food item...
 The guests signed up for the menu item they wanted to prepare or cook; these went from easy to hard.
 The choice was completely up to them!!